Finding childcare when you are the full-time carer of a child

 Childminder: Childminders look after children under 12 in their own home.
 They offer a family environment.
 Many childminders also offer school pick ups.
 Childminders charge an average of around £4.00 an hour but this varies in different parts of the country.
 Childminders need to be registered with Ofsted.
 This guarantees they have undertaken training and meet certain standards, such as looking after a limited number of children and providing adequate facilities.
 They will also be inspected regularly to make sure they comply with those standards.

-To find a childminder contact your local Family Information Service (FIS).
+You can find a childminder through your local Family Information Service (FIS).

 Nursery: Nurseries cater for babies up to children of school age.
 There is often a waiting list.
 The typical cost of a full-time day nursery place is £177 a week for a child younger than two, and £110 for a child of three (taking into account the 15 hours free nursery education) though this varies a great deal in different areas.
-Some nurseries operate different price bands according to your income.
-Find more information here.
+Find details of your local nurseries here.

 Pre-school/ Nursery classes in primary schools: Some nurseries are attached to primary schools and provide free spaces for 3 to 4 years old.
-Contact your Family Information Service (FIS) or local council for more information.
+For more information contact your local council or click here to find details for your local Family Information Service (FIS) .

 Nanny: A nanny will offer you lots of flexibility and can be a great arrangement if you have irregular hours (for example if you work in the evenings).
 However, nannies are usually the most expensive form of childcare.
 If you take on a nanny you may be legally classed as their employer.
 Find more information about your responsibilities here.
 Many nannies are not registered with Ofsted.
 Registered nannies are usually more expensive, but must have undertaken certain training and have liability insurance.
 Childcare vouchers can be used to pay a nanny who is registered with Ofsted.